CyberHansen/2ITACRAFT/README.md

 ## ✨ Features

-- 🖌 **Cursed Textures** – Every block and item has been given the "2ITA touch" (interpret that however you want).
+- 🖌 **Cursed Textures** – Some items has been given the "2ITA touch", with more to come (interpret that however you want).
-- 🔊 **Distorted Sounds** – Doors, mobs, tools… nothing sounds normal anymore.
+- 🔊 **Distorted Sounds** – mobs, environments, flight... nothing sounds normal anymore.
 - 🎶 **Music Overhaul** – In-game music replaced with questionable choices.
 - 🐔 **Unholy Mobs** – Chicken noises may never be the same.